Department of Pharmaceutical Sciences Graduate Student Handbook

 First steps for accepted students

-This website outlines the steps needed for incoming graduate students, ranging from accepting offers of admission, obtaining graduate student ID cards, registering for courses, paying for parking and establishing New York State residency.
+The following website outlines the steps needed for incoming graduate students, ranging from accepting offers of admission, obtaining graduate student ID cards, registering for courses, paying for parking, and establishing New York State residency.
 Please follow the steps within and direct any questions to the graduate director or graduate administrative assistant.
 Your Binghamton email address will be used for communications within the program.

 Orientation